Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Here the finished repair:

-You can see I've already started to install the lower rear quarter patch.
+You can see I've already cut the wheel arch and started to install the lower rear quarter patch.
 You can also see I added the first piece of the wheel house flange (red, top center.)

 Ugh.
 The rust was just covered over, and the lower inch was fiberglass only.
 No metal.